 All speaking dissolved into whispers as we entered.

 I knew how it looked; I knew walking in with Axel by Sage’s side, as opposed to Gal’s, would imply a romantic relationship between them.
 I knew that having Max beside me would only solidify the rumors that we were related.
 Most importantly, I knew that placing Gal, a witch who was not an heir or witch head, between two heirs would put the spotlight on her.

 It shouldn’t be about me versus anyone, I reminded myself.
 It should be about an innocent girl being attacked by an upperclassman.

 The five of us made our way to the serving tables that lined the furthest side of the courtyard, separating the students from the kitchens.
 Rectangular picnic tables were scattered all over the courtyard; lanterns of iron and glass containing bright spheres of light hovered over each table, acting as beacons beneath the pitch black sky.
-Distant sounds of traffic were heard, reminding me that more Haunters lived within the dark dimension than not.
+Distant sounds of traffic were heard, reminding me that Haunters were not the only occupants of the dark dimension.